99% of jobs offered via email are scams!!!! Assume any emailed job offer is a scam! Don't give the scammer the benefit of the doubt!

 Read No. 1.
 It is the most important and if you follow it you will almost never be scammed!

 1. No real employer hires you without a personal, face to face interview!
 An email, online, messenger or telephone interview is always a scam, and there is no job.
-A Skype or Zoom interview is always a scam, if there is no visual and you cannot actually see and interact with your actual employer.
+If you are interviewed by Skype or Zoom and there is no visual it is always a scam.
 No real employer offers you a job based on your resume, CV, experience, or profile on a career website.
 That is always a scam, and there is no job!

 2. No real employer ever requires a new employee to pay any kind of fee whatsoever, for whatever reason even for a work permit or visa and especially not for a deposit to arrange a face to face interview!
 As soon as they say you will be responsible for your visa fee, or any other fee, even if they say they will reimburse you, that tells you it is a scam and there is no job!